Skip to Main Content

 • See if the bone marrow is producing enough of certain blood cells

-• Determine if cancers have spread from other parts of the body to the bone marrow
+• Find out if cancer has spread from other parts of the body to the bone marrow

 • See if bone marrow is responding to treatments

-• Numbing medication, either a cream or an injection, may be applied at the procedure site.
+1. A care team member may apply a local anesthetic or numbing medicine, either a cream or an injection, at the procedure site.

-• The care team member will insert the needle, which will be attached at a syringe.
+5. The care team member will insert the needle, which is attached to a syringe.
 Your child will feel some hard pushing if they are awake.

-• It is not unusual for the care team to attach more than one syringe if more samples are needed.
-Your child’s body will quickly replace the small amount of the fluid that has been taken out.
+7. It is not unusual for the care team to attach more than 1 syringe if more samples are needed.
+Your child’s body will quickly replace the small amount of the fluid that has been removed.

-• The care team member will take out the needle, clean the spot, and put on a bandage.
+8. The care team member will take out the needle, clean the area, and put on a bandage.

 Patients usually lie on their side, and the sample is typically taken from the patient’s hipbone.